 I loved putting my children’s life book together.
-Their caseworker started it for them with all the photos she had in their file.
-I added a lot of information, including the 12 things listed below.
+I created it as a timeline starting from when they were born and it ended on the day we met.
+Their caseworker started their life book with all the photos she had in their case file.
+I then transferred it to a new photo album and added a lot of information, including the 12 adoption life book ideas listed below.
 I’d love to hear what you included in your child’s life book.

 I requested brochures on the visitors’ website where my children were born.
 I used fun state facts and various landmarks in their city of birth.

-2. Purchase an “On the day you were born” time capsule.
-I printed mine from this site but there are other places to get one.
-It shows prices of items and popular movies and songs when someone was born.
+- Purchase an “On the day you were born” time capsule.
+I printed mine from this site but there are various places to get one.
+It shows the prices of items, popular movies, and top songs when someone was born.
 It’s a fun addition especially for older kids who may not have enough information for a whole book.

-3. Photographs of those who were involved such as case workers, agency staff, foster parents, etc.
+- Photographs of those who were involved such as caseworkers, agency staff, foster parents, etc.

-4. Photographs of birth family, if you have it.
+- Photographs of the birth family, if you have it.
 We only have a mug shot of their biological mother so that’s what we used.

-9. Photos of your child that you received during the process.
-I have the very first photo I saw of my three kids framed in our living room but there’s also a copy in their life bok.
+- Photos of your child that you received during the process.
+I hung the very first photo I saw of my three kids in our living room.
+I also put a copy in their life book.

 - Your first photo together.

 - Include photos from your adoption party or adoption shower.
 I ended up having so many pages that I included this in a separate post-adoption book.